 Ross Feller Casey’s involvement in the case dates back to 2011.
 When the scandal broke, local and national media quickly sought out Casey and Feller as the leading legal experts on child abuse cases.
 The Harrisburg Patriot-News, which broke the child sex abuse story and won a Pulitzer Prize for its coverage, called Casey “one of Pennsylvania’s leading civil attorneys.”

-Sandusky, a former assistant football coach, was convicted June 22, 2012 of 45 counts of sexual abuse against 10 boys, and top Penn State administrators are facing criminal charges for allegedly lying to authorities.
+Sandusky, a former assistant football coach, was convicted on June 22, 2012 of 45 counts of sexual abuse against 10 boys, and top Penn State administrators are facing criminal charges for allegedly lying to authorities.

-On July 12, 2012, when the long-awaiting investigative report on how Penn State failed to prevent the sexual abuse was released, news outlets from across the nation and oversees again turned to Feller and Casey for reaction.
+On July 12, 2012, when the long-awaited investigative report on how Penn State failed to prevent the sexual abuse was released, news outlets from across the nation and oversees again turned to Feller and Casey for reaction.

 They were quoted extensively in national newspapers, such as USA Today, and appeared on numerous TV and radio broadcasts from NPR’s All Things Considered to WITF’s Radio Smart Talk program to the BBC News.

-On July 23, 2012, the NCAA, college athletics governing body, announced major sanctions against Penn State for the university's handling of the Sandusky matter, including a $60 million fine and a four-year ban from bowl appearances.
-Casey and Feller were interviewed by TV, radio and print reporters in the shadows of Penn State's Beaver Stadium soon after the announcement.
+On July 23, 2012, the NCAA, college athletics governing body, announced major sanctions against Penn State for the university’s handling of the Sandusky matter, including a $60 million fine and a four-year ban from bowl appearances.
+Casey and Feller were interviewed by TV, radio, and print reporters in the shadows of Penn State’s Beaver Stadium soon after the announcement.

 On Oct.
 9, 2012, Sandusky was sentenced to 30-to 60-years behind bars.
 Casey and Feller were inside the courtroom to hear Sandusky plead his innocence.
-Outside, the media again sought them out for reaction to what effectively was a life sentence for the 68 year old.
+Outside, the media again sought them out for reaction to what effectively was a life sentence for the 68-year-old.

 Ross Feller Casey handled the Sandusky cases as part of a legal team that also includes State College-area attorneys Andrew Shubin and Justine Andronici.